Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 "your/module/internal/users"

-Step 5: Add The Service Provider
+Step 5: Add the Service Provider

 Add users.NewService to appSet.